 Trying this Method and Still Dealing with Frizziness?

 I’ve gotten quite a few comments from curly girls who are dealing with frizziness while trying this method.
 I highly recommend reading my other post on my Curly Hair Regimen and follow all the steps when it comes to washing your hair and applying a product afterwards – each step counts.
 If you find it is drying your hair out, I have had the same issues (after using it for a year and a half, but many have been happy with it long-term).
 I wrote another post to address this issue - No-Poo Alternatives to Baking Soda.
 To be clear, I do still have to use a hair cream or mousse with this method or my hair would look terrible and frizzy.
 I know that may sound strange, but that’s just how coarse and curly my hair is.
 Before this method, my hair was frizzy, unruly and really dry even with hair products on it.
 Now, my hair feels soft and lays much more nicely and isn’t nearly as dry.
 Not only that, I’m saving tons of money as gentle shampoos and good conditioners are very expensive.

 Another idea is to use coconut oil as a pre-conditioner.
 I get my coconut oil from Tropical Traditions and love it!
 Apply it BEFORE washing your hair, preferably an hour before and let it sit.
 Then, wash and rinse like normal.
 Do this on an as-needed basis until you hair feels like you want it to!
 I have been doing this since having my third baby as the hormonal changes made my hair very dry.
 The coconut oil has worked wonders to moisturize it!

-See my Green Homemaking page for more DIY green projects, like homemade deodorant, lotion, detergent, and cleaning products!
+See my Natural Beauty Recipes page for ALL of my DIY green projects, like homemade deodorant, lotion, detergent, and cleaning products!